carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 ## Prokka: Annotating Genomes

-[Annotation](https://en.wikipedia.org/wiki/DNA_annotation) is a process of identifying the coordinates of genes and all the coding regions in a genome and determining what those genes are for.
-For this, an unknown sequence is enriched with information relating genomic position, regulatory sequences, repeats, gene name and protein products.
+[Annotation](https://en.wikipedia.org/wiki/DNA_annotation) is the process of identifying the coordinates of genes and all the coding regions in a genome and determining what those genes are for.
+In order to do this, an unknown sequence is enriched with information relating genomic position, regulatory sequences, repeats, gene name and protein products.
 This information is stored in genomic databases to help future analysis processing new data.